GHSGT Test Breakdown

 Utility of Taking the GHSGT

-- If you are a high school student studying in the state of Georgia, then you cannot escape taking the GHSGT as it is compulsory for earning your high school diploma.
-Avoiding taking the GHSGT will result in your not being eligible for a high school diploma.
-Therefore, the main advantage of taking and passing the GHSGT is that you will be able to earn your high school diploma.
+- If you are a high school student studying in the state of Georgia, then you cannot escape taking the test as it is compulsory for earning your high school diploma.
+Avoiding taking the test will result in your not being eligible for a high school diploma.
+Therefore, the main advantage of taking the test and passing with high scores is that you will be able to earn your high school diploma.

 Skills and Knowledge Evaluated by GHSGT

 The GHSGT assesses your knowledge and skills in four content areas: English Language Arts, Mathematics, Science and Social Studies.

 The test content is of high school level and you are assessed for your

 mastery over the subject areas taught as per the curriculum followed.
 It is an assessment that is designed to provide useful information to parents, educators, and future employers based on how the test-takers have performed in school.

 You will be able to gain information about your weaknesses and you can